Cap and Stem was founded on the principles of education and a love of fungi. We aim to engage our community and share our mission.

 For thousands of years, humans have foraged for mushrooms in the wild.
 Skilled foragers knew when and where to look.
 They learned to identify different mushrooms in their local environment, and shared the bounty with their friends and family.
 Mushrooms today are still foraged throughout the world, they are also cultivated commercially, and can easily be grown at home.
 Their unique biology, strong medical benefits, and delicious flavor are just a few reasons why we should eat more mushrooms.

 There are a handful of mushrooms that have long stood-out as the best for adding to our diets.
 This is based on flavor, nutrition, medicinal benefits, and availability.
-Below we have chosen 8 mushrooms that every person should know, we have included details about their benefits, and how to access them in the great northwest.

 • Mushrooms offer a versatile culinary ingredient prized for their umami flavor, unique textures, and compatibility with various cooking methods.
 They add depth and richness to dishes like soups, stews, and stir-fries, while also serving as meat substitutes in vegetarian recipes.
 Mushrooms are low in calories but rich in protein, fiber, vitamins, and minerals, providing both flavor and nutritional value to meals.
 Their diverse shapes, sizes, and colors allow for creative presentation, and they pair well with a wide range of ingredients, enhancing the complexity of flavors in dishes.
 Overall, mushrooms are valued in culinary applications for their versatility, umami taste, nutritional benefits, and ability to elevate the taste of diverse cuisines.